robtweed/qewd-server-rest-examples/README.md

       sudo docker run -d -p 8081:8080 -v ~/qewd-server-rest-examples:/opt/qewd/mapped rtweed/qewd-server

+Note: the first time you run it, the Docker *qewd-server* Container has to be downloaded.
+This will take a couple of minutes.
+When you run it again, it will start immediately.

 Now, using a REST Client (eg PostMan or Advanced Rest Client for Chrome), try the APIs, eg:

       http://192.168.1.100:8081/test/me